-The Mount Pleasant Quadrangle occupies approximately 56 square miles of primarily agricultural land with the City of Mount Pleasant (population ~ 8,500) situated in the northeastern part of the quad.
-The mapping area lies within the Southern Iowan Drift Plain (SIDP) landform region (Prior, 1991).
-This area hosts glacial deposits over 500,000 years old that contain a thick till package mantled by younger loess draped over upland hill slopes.
+The Donnellson Quadrangle occupies approximately 56 square miles of primarily agricultural land situated within the Southern Iowan Drift Plain (SIDP) landform region (Prior, 1991).
+The SIDP hosts glacial deposits over 500,000 years old that contain a thick till package mantled by younger loess draped over upland hill slopes.
 Numerous rills, creeks, and rivers branch out across the landscape shaping the old glacial deposits into steeply rolling hills and valleys.
-The thickness of unconsolidated Quaternary deposits is variable across the quadrangle, ranging from 0 to 18 m (0-60 ft), reaching a maximum thickness of 68 m (225 ft) in a bedrock valley in the northeastern part of the mapping area.
-Mississippian bedrock units dominate the bedrock surface overlain by scattered Pennsylvanian outliers in the southern portion of the mapping area.
-Devonian bedrock units are at the bedrock surface in the bedrock valley in the northeastern corner.
-The majority of the bedrock exposures occur along the Skunk River valley and tributaries such as Big Creek.
+The thickness of unconsolidated Quaternary deposits is variable across the quadrangle.
+According to well data, the maximum thickness of Quaternary materials is over 55 m (180 ft) in the southern part of the mapping area.
+Mississippian bedrock units dominate the bedrock surface overlain by several Pennsylvanian outliers.
+The majority of the bedrock exposures occur along Sugar Creek and its tributaries in the eastern part of the mapping area.